 We talked to our developers and learned that there are several categories of projects that particularly benefit from being written in Ruby on Rails:

-Ruby on Rails is optimal for e-commerce app development because of its modular approach to website development.
-Ruby on Rails also lets you do bulk image and product uploads and update product descriptions en mass, which is useful when you manage a large e-commerce website.
+Ruby on Rails is optimal for developing e-commerce apps because of its modular approach.
+Ruby on Rails also lets you upload images and products and update product descriptions en masse, which is useful when you manage a large e-commerce website.
 Other features that can be easily implemented with Ruby on Rails include custom pricing algorithms and options for automated image resizing and cropping.

-There is a number of open source solutions built on Ruby on Rails specifically for e-commerce app development.
-Spree is one example; it’s open source and API-driven and has an active community of developers who have been contributing to it on GitHub for 11 years.
+There are a number of open source solutions built on Ruby on Rails specifically for e-commerce app development.
+Spree is one example: it’s open-source and API-driven and has an active community of developers who contribute to it on GitHub.

 Social networking sites

-Ruby on Rails provides a variety of plugins that can be used to implement all crucial features for social networking websites.
-Multiple open source libraries written in Ruby on Rails let you develop a social network faster and more easily than building it all from scratch.
+Ruby on Rails provides a variety of plugins that can be used to implement all crucial features of social networking websites.
+Multiple open source libraries written in Ruby on Rails let you develop a social network faster and more easily than if you built it all from scratch.
 For example, social_stream supports contacts, posts, file uploads, private messages, and other features.

-Ruby on Rails has a lot to offer CMS platforms because of how easy it is to scale apps written on it and how reliable and easy to navigate Ruby on Rails websites generally are.
-Refinery is one of the most popular Ruby on Rails-based CMSs; it’s multilingual, gives you a lot of flexibility in design, and has an active community of developers who support it.
+Ruby on Rails has a lot to offer content management system (CMS) products because of how easy RoR makes it to scale apps and how reliable and easy to navigate Ruby on Rails websites generally are.
+Refinery is one of the most popular Ruby on Rails-based CMSs.
+It’s multilingual, gives you a lot of design flexibility, and is supported by an active community of developers.

-Thanks to the advantages Ruby on Rails provides, the framework has become the number-one choice among numerous popular vendors around the globe.
+Thanks to the advantages Ruby on Rails provides, the framework has become the number one choice among many popular vendors around the globe.
 Here are some of the companies that use RoR for developing their web apps:

-Overall, it’s noticeable that Ruby on Rails as a web development framework has reached maturity and will likely grow to become even more stable, which together with its scalability makes it a good fit for enterprise-level applications.
-The committed community of developers who constantly contribute to its open source libraries guarantees that Ruby on Rails will remain a top choice for many types of web development in the coming years.
+Ruby on Rails as a web development framework has reached maturity and will likely grow to become even more stable, which together with its scalability makes it a good fit for enterprise-level applications.
+And the committed community of developers who constantly contribute to its open source libraries guarantees that Ruby on Rails will remain a good choice for many types of web development.